The Univalence Principle: Structured 1-categories

 Once we have univalence at both $F_O$ and $O_C$, we can prove that for each $x:O_D$ the type $\sm{y:O_C} F_O(x,y)$ is a proposition.
 For if we have $y,y':O_C$ with $w:F_O(x,y)$ and $w':F_O(x,y')$, then there is an isomorphism $h:y\cong y'$ such that $F_{w,w'}(1_x)= h$.
 By univalence at $O_C$, this $h$ comes from an identification $p:y=y'$, and the transported witness $\trans p w : F_O(x,y')$ acts on arrows by conjugating with $h$.
 But since $F_{w,w'}(1_x)= h$, by functoriality this implies that $\trans p w$ acts the same as $w'$ on all arrows; hence by univalence at $F_O$ they are equal, and so $(y,w) = (y',w')$ in $\sm{y:O_C} F_O(x,y)$.

 Thus $\sm{y:O_C} F_O(x,y)$ is a proposition; but since it is inhabited (this is one of the axioms of an anafunctor), it is contractible.
 In particular, there is a \emph{function} $F:O_D \to O_C$ with $W: \prd{x:O_D} F_O(x,F(x))$.
+We can then make this into the object-function of an ordinary functor $F: C \to D$, from which the original saturated anafunctor can be recovered in the standard way with $F_O(x,y) \eqdef (F x \cong y)$.
 Thus, although Makkai originally introduced anafunctors in~\cite{makkai:avoiding-choice} to avoid using the axiom of choice, in univalent foundations any anafunctor is represented by an actual functor, since the only relevant choices are unique ones.
 (This was also observed, in somewhat different terminology, in~\cite{AKS13}.)
 However, the notion of anafunctor is still useful because it is the only way to represent a functor via a single structure in our framework.

 Finally, a morphism of models $f:M\to N$ consists of functors between the domain and codomain categories, say $f_D : M_D \to N_D$ and $f_C :M_C \to N_C$, together with functions $MF_O(x,y) \to NF_O(f_D(x),f_C(y))$ that respect $F_A$.
 Applying this to the $MW(x) : MF_O(x,MF(x))$ constructed above, we obtain $NF_O(f_D(x),f_C(MF(x)))$.
-Since we also have $NW(f_D(x)) : NF_O(f_D(x),NF(f_D(x)))$, we obtain an isomorphism $f_C(MF(x)) \cong NF(f_D(x))$.
+Since we also have we obtain an isomorphism $f_C(MF(x)) \cong NF(f_D(x))$.
 Respect for $F_A$ implies that these isomorphisms are natural in $x$, and they determine the entire morphism of models uniquely (this uses saturation again).
 That is, a morphism between saturated anafunctors is a square of functors that commutes up to isomorphism. \end{example}

 \begin{example}[Profunctors] A profunctor from $C$ to $D$ is a functor $F: C^{\text{op}} \times D \to \Set$.
 We can represent two categories and a profunctor between them using the following signature: